 - Recognized year-after-year for best practices for proxy disclosure in the area of corporate governance relating to executive compensation, directors’ independence, benefits and perquisites

 - Vermilion received the 2014 Governance Gavel Award for Best Disclosure of Governance Practices and Approach to Executive Compensation

 - Vermilion earned recognition on the Corporate Knights Future 40 Responsible Corporate Leaders in Canada listing every year the listing was active, from 2014 to 2018

 - In 2018, we ranked 11th, and were the highest rated oil and gas company on the list

 - Vermilion was named to the CDP Climate Leadership Level (A-) for the second consecutive year in 2018

 - We were the only Canadian oil and gas company to achieve this level, which places us among the top two percent of companies in North America and the top five percent globally

 FSI Competition for Best Sustainability Report

-- The Montreal-based Finance and Sustainability Initiative has selected Vermilion as the winner of the FSI Competition for Best Sustainability Report in the Non-Renewable Resources in the Oil and Gas category for 2018
+- The Montreal-based Finance and Sustainability Initiative selected Vermilion as a finalist for the FM-FSI Competition for Best Sustainability Report in the Non-Renewable Resources - Oil and Gas category for 2018

 Great Place to Work Institute